-Psalm 31:9-16 (said responsively by whole verse)

-- 9 Have mercy on me, O Lord, for I am in trouble; my eye is consumed with sorrow, and also my throat and my belly. - For my life is wasted with grief, and my years with sighing; my strength fails me because of affliction, and my bones are consumed. - I have become a reproach to all my enemies and even to my neighbors, a dismay to those of my acquaintance; when they see me in the street they avoid me. - 12 I am forgotten like a dead man, out of mind; I am as useless as a broken pot.

-- 13 For I have heard the whispering of the crowd; fear is all around; they put their heads together against me; they plot to take my life. - But as for me, I have trusted in you, O Lord.
-I have said, "You are my God. - My times are in your hand; rescue me from the hand of my enemies, and from those who persecute me. - Make your face to shine upon your servant, and in your loving-kindness save me."

-Second Lesson Philippians 2:5-11

-Let the same mind be in you that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.
+Psalm 31:9-16 (sung by the choir) - 9 Have mercy on me, O Lord, for I am in trouble; my eye is consumed with sorrow, and also my throat and my belly. - For my life is wasted with grief, and my years with sighing; my strength fails me because of affliction, and my bones are consumed. - I have become a reproach to all my enemies and even to my neighbors, a dismay to those of my acquaintance; when they see me in the street they avoid me. - 12 I am forgotten like a dead man, out of mind; I am as useless as a broken pot.
+13 For I have heard the whispering of the crowd; fear is all around; they put their heads together against me; they plot to take my life.
+Tone II.1 HERZLIEBSTER JESU - But as for me, I have trusted in you, O Lord.
+I have said, "You are my God. - 15 My times are in your hand; rescue me from the hand of my enemies, and from those who persecute me. - Make your face to shine upon your servant, and in your loving-kindness save me."
+Second Lesson Philippians 2:5-11 Let the same mind be in you that was in Christ Jesus, who, though he was in the form of God, did not regard equality with God as something to be exploited, but emptied himself, taking the form of a slave, being born in human likeness.
 And being found in human form, he humbled himself and became obedient to the point of death-even death on a cross.
 Therefore God also highly exalted him and gave him the name that is above every name, so that at the name of Jesus every knee should bend, in heaven and on earth and under the earth, and every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.
 Lector The Word of the Lord.
 People Thanks be to God.

-The Passion Gospel Mark 15:1-47

-The congregation remains seated for the first part of the Passion Gospel, which is read in parts led by a narrator with the congregation speaking the parts denoted "Crowd."
+Sequence Hymn, No. 158 Since there is no procession for the reading of the Passion Gospel, the people remain seated for the Sequence Hymn.
+The Passion Gospel Mark 15:1-47 Ah, holy Jesus, how hast thou offended The congregation remains seated for the first part of the Passion Gospel, which is read in parts led by a narrator with the congregation speaking the parts denoted "Crowd."
 The customary responses before and after the Gospel are omitted.

-Narrator The Passion of Our Lord Jesus Christ according to Mark.

-As soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole council.
+10:30 AM Mass | Page 4 The Passion of Our Lord Jesus Christ according to Mark.
+Narrator As soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole council.
 They bound Jesus, led him away, and handed him over to Pilate.
-Pilate asked him,

-Pilate Are you the King of the Jews?
+Pilate asked him, Are you the King of the Jews?